PE Heart Rate Monitors Provide Students with Added Motivation

 Crestview School of Inquiry (Iowa) teacher Chris Amundson’s introduction of wearable technology has provided his students with added motivation to increase their effort during his physical education classes.

-As part of a West Des Moines Public School district-wide initiative, Amundson introduced the adidas Zone for IHT Spirit wrist heart rate monitors at the beginning of this school year.
+As part of a West Des Moines Public School district-wide initiative, Amundson introduced the IHT Zone wrist heart rate monitors at the beginning of this school year.
 The students embraced the technology quickly, improving their performance and making sure the teacher knows the devices have become an integral part of their class.

 “They get mad at me if they come in the gym and the Zones aren’t set up and ready for them to use,” Amundson said on Jan.
 17. “They are mad that they have to go and do something else first before they can put them on.”